Velma96/week3-code-challenge/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify it for your own purposes.

 ---

-Enjoy using Flatdango!
  If you have any feedback or questions, feel free to contribute or reach out.
 ## Contact Information

 - *Name*: Phoebe Velma Awuor